heloisatambara/MAE0121/README.md

 Chose the value x, and a number n high enough for the approximation, chose whether you want to calculate sin, cos, tan, cossec, sec or cotan and it gives you the corresponding.

 ## ATM Machine
-Enter a number and it will give you some options of withdrawing this money on bills
+Enter a number and it will give you some options of withdrawing this money on bills.

+## Verify CPF
+Verify if the CPF (brazilian ID code) is valid.
+Also, there's a function to invert the order of a number (if the parameter passed is 123, the return will be 321).